CompuTec/computec-docs/docs/appengine/plugins-user-guide/processforce.md

 2. Use the Perform the roll-up over structure checkbox to enable advanced options like batch-based calculations and BOM data saving.

 :::caution
 The four checkboxes on the Cost Roll-Up form (ranging from “Use final-goods’ batch[…]” to “Calculate and Save Costed BOM data”) become usable only after the Perform the roll-up over structure checkbox is selected.
-Although these options are visible in AppEngine even without selecting this checkbox in the AppEngine settings, they should still be utilized in alignment with the Perform the roll-up over structure configuration due to AppEngine limitations.
+Although these options are visible in CompuTec AppEngine even without selecting this checkbox in the CompuTec AppEngine settings, they should still be utilized in alignment with the Perform the roll-up over structure configuration due to CompuTec AppEngine limitations.
 :::

 ![ProcessForce](./media/processforce/pf-jobs.png)